This article is produced and financed by University of Oslo - read more

 Evolution is the reason you want to watch cat videos online

 Being distracted by cute animals is one of the most important characteristics of being human today, argues media researcher.

-How many times have you sat down in front of a screen to work or study, but ended up looking at the new Donald Trump meme, or a homemade YouTube video of a cockatoo going amok, or photos of how the biggest celebrities from the 90s look like today?
+How many times have you sat down in front of a screen to work or study, but ended up looking at the new Donald Trump meme, or a homemade YouTube video of a cockatoo going amok, or photos of what the biggest celebrities from the 90s look like today?

 “Most people probably consider this type of activity as insignificant.
 It's just something they do every now and then.
 They don’t see it as defining them in any way.
-But because cute animal videos, computer games, political trolling and clickbait are things that more or less everyone spend time on, they actually become very important,” says media researcher Andreas Ervik.
+But because cute animal videos, computer games, political trolling and clickbait are things that more or less everyone spends time on, they actually become very important,” says media researcher Andreas Ervik.